Henock-Adane/Maji_Ndogo/README.md

 ### Queue Time Analysis on Shared Taps:
 - Queue time was analyzed for all days of the week and across each hour in a single day.
 - Final summary is provided in the notebook based on the results.
+### Adding Auditor Report and Evaluation
+- **Import Auditor Report:**
+  - Structured the `auditor_report.csv` into a SQL table.
+  - Fields: `location_id`, `true_water_source_score`, `type_of_water_source`, `statements`.

+- **Score Comparison (Surveyor vs. Auditor):**
+  - Joined the auditor table with the internal `visits` and `water_quality` tables.
+  - Compared each surveyor’s `subjective_quality_score` with the auditor’s `true_water_source_score`.

+- **Error Detection & Isolation:**
+  - Found that 102 out of 1620 reviewed records contained mismatches.
+  - Verified that water source types were still consistent across datasets.

+- **Employee Accountability:**
+  - Identified employees responsible for mismatched data by joining `assigned_employee_id`.
+  - Created a view `Incorrect_records` to streamline further analysis.

+- **Error Frequency Analysis:**
+  - Counted how many mismatches each employee submitted.
+  - Highlighted those with above-average error counts using CTEs (`error_count`, `suspect_list`).

+- **Corruption Red Flags (Qualitative Review):**
+  - Queried auditor-provided `statements` to identify references to potential bribery (e.g., “cash”).
+  - Confirmed that only a small group of employees appeared repeatedly in both numeric and narrative inconsistencies.

+### 🧠 Final Outcome

+- 4 employees were flagged for further investigation:
+  - **Above-average error counts**
+  - **Recurring mentions of bribes or irregularities in statements**
+- This analysis helps leadership take targeted action to restore data reliability and improve accountability in Maji Ndogo’s water service program.

 ## 💡 Tools Used

 - **SQL (with Jupyter Notebook / Python integration):** For all data querying, cleaning, transformation, and analysis.
 - **Jupyter Notebook:** For an interactive environment to write and execute SQL, document findings.
 - **Microsoft Excel / CSV:** For visualizing queue times with charts and pivot tables.

 ## 📬 Contact